 - Knowledge of university and system policies, particularly those pertaining to undergraduate programs.

 - Record of teaching, research or creative work, and service in a subject area represented at CU Boulder, qualifying for tenured full professor rank at a major research university.

 - National or international prominence in research/scholarly or creative field.

 - 6+ years academic administrative experience at a research university.

 - Record of successful supervision of staff within a complex organization.

 To apply, please submit the following materials:

 - A cover letter that specifically addresses how your background and experience align with the requirements, qualifications, and responsibilities of the position.

 You will not be asked to upload references at this time.

 The position is open until filled.
-Please apply by March 16, 2021 for consideration.
+Please apply by March 16, 2021 for full consideration.